datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

 setting the `allow_upgrade` field to a case-insensitive list of protocol names $productName$ will allow switching to from HTTP.
-After the upgrade, $productName$ does not interpret the traffic, and behaves similarly to how it does for `AmbassadorTCPMapping`s.
+After the upgrade, $productName$ does not interpret the traffic, and behaves similarly to how it does for `TCPMapping`s.

 [upgrade-mechanism]: https://tools.ietf.org/html/rfc7230#section-6.7